vuder/AzureCostAnomalyDetector/README.md

 ![Alt text](pics/weekends%20anomaly.png?raw=true "Advanced cost spike detected")

-If I was checking this manually, most likely I would not find any issue here.
+If I was checking this manually, most likely I would not find any issue with the highlighted in red days.
 But the service figured out that there is a deviation in the data on weekends and detected anomalies for weekends and weekdays separately.

 ## Setup Managed Identity to authorize Azure function to access App Configuration and KeyVault